-It is believed that a decision will be made in mid-July by President Trump.
-If Section 232 is passed, this will affect all steel manufacturers, individuals, and companies that buy, import, or ship steel.
+President Trump enacted section 232 on March 2018 and it will affect all steel manufacturers, individuals, and companies that buy, import, or ship steel.
 This will increase the price of steel, which will benefit American steel manufacturers and potentially stimulate growth and jobs in places like Pennsylvania, Michigan, Indiana, Alabama, Illinois, and Ohio that are known for their steel mills, but retailers or buyers of steel will face higher costs, which will then affect businesses’ margins.

 The potential negative drawbacks of Section 232 will undoubtedly filter down to the consumer market and the general public.
 That’s right, the general public for anything that uses steel.
 For example, any home appliance like a refrigerator, oven, washer & dryer and microwave, even cars and metal roofing will now increase in price because the steel that is used to construct them is higher.
 One likely reason for the President issuing the Section 232 is in an attempt to make on his promise about bringing more jobs back to the factories, while at the same time setting up possible future negotiations with other countries on steel that favor the United States.

 How can the Metal Industry protect its margins?